Urgent

 it is that the magistrate was saying, the bottom line is that he was

-washing his hands of the Bentley - Pilate style, and, in the process,
+washing his hands of the Bentley, Pilate style, and in the process

 abdicating his adjudicating duties.
-It is either Ndabazinengi Shava

-was entitled to the Bentley or the first respondent was.
-There can be
+is either Shava was entitled to the Bentley or the first respondent

-no middle road, never mind the existence of a Civil Court.
+was.
+There can be no middle road, never mind the existence of a Civil

 The

-applicant, who is the Prosecuting authority in this country, has
+applicant, who is the prosecuting authority in this country, has

 since challenged the decision of the magistrate by way of review